Kolong-Meja/search-cli/README.md

 Search CLI is a personal project created by Faisal Ramadhan or myself.
 This project was built using the Python programming language.
 At the time of its creation, this CLI was only useful for finding the desired file according to the initial directory, but over time I started adding several new commands, such as Create, Read, and Delete.
 All of these commands have their own purpose and function.

+> **Warning**
+This project does not support yet for Windows and Mac operating system.

 ## Requirements

 Each project must have additional modules or packages for ease of project creation.
 I myself use a lot of packages to make this CLI.
 The modules or packages list that I use is:

 * **fnmatch**

+> **Info**
-Info: if you want more information about this library, see https://docs.python.org/3/library/fnmatch.html
+if you want more information about this library, see https://docs.python.org/3/library/fnmatch.html

 * **logging**

+> **Info**
-Info: if you want more information about this library, see https://docs.python.org/3/howto/logging.html
+if you want more information about this library, see https://docs.python.org/3/howto/logging.html

 * **os**

 Info: if you want more information about this library, see https://docs.python.org/3/library/os.html

 * **pathlib**

+> **Info**
-Info: if you want more information about this library, see https://docs.python.org/3/library/pathlib.html
+if you want more information about this library, see https://docs.python.org/3/library/pathlib.html

 * **typer**

 Installation:
 ```bash
 python -m pip install "typer[all]"
 ```
+> **Info**
-Info: if you want more information about this library, see https://typer.tiangolo.com/tutorial/first-steps/
+if you want more information about this library, see https://typer.tiangolo.com/tutorial/first-steps/

 * **rich**

+> **Warning**
-**WARNING**: If you do **pip install "typer[all]"** before, then you don't have to install the rich module.
+If you do **pip install "typer[all]"** before, then you don't have to install the rich module.

 Installation:
 ```bash
 python -m pip install rich
 ```
+> **Info**
-Info: If you want more information about this library, see https://rich.readthedocs.io/en/stable/introduction.html
+If you want more information about this library, see https://rich.readthedocs.io/en/stable/introduction.html

 * **termcolor**

 Installation: